-instance, the house of one of the medical workers was raided by a group of 15 armed men, wearing white uniforms with blue stripes, who took him to the Criminal Investigation Department of Shabwah Governorate.
-He was held there for eight days and was accused of "smuggling a group of injured men escaping justice" who were patients in the hospital where he works.

-- 41. During the same period, in the Shabwah Governorate, four members and supporters of the southern transitional council were reportedly arbitrarily detained for nearly a week due to their political affiliation by armed men allegedly connected to the Government of Yemen.
+- 40. The Group of Eminent Experts received credible allegations regarding the arbitrary arrest and detention of a group of six medical workers (two doctors, three nurses and one hospital guard) by armed men affiliated with Government of Yemen forces.
+In late 2020, for instance, the house of one of the medical workers was raided by a group of 15 armed men, wearing white uniforms with blue stripes, who took him to the Criminal Investigation Department of Shabwah Governorate.
+He was held there for eight days and was accused of "smuggling a group of injured men escaping justice" who had been patients in the hospital where he worked. - 41.
+During the same period, in the Shabwah Governorate, four members and supporters of the southern transitional council were reportedly arbitrarily detained for nearly a week, owing to their political affiliation, by armed men allegedly connected to the Government of Yemen.
 The brother of one of the disappeared stated: "We can't even know if he is still alive or dead." - 42.
-The Group of Eminent Experts received allegations relating to the enforced disappearance of a man in Aden in early May 2021, whose whereabouts remained unknown as of 30 June 2021.
+The Group of Eminent Experts received allegations relating to the enforced disappearance of a man in Aden in early May 2021, whose whereabouts remained unknown as at 30 June 2021.
 Friends were with him when he was taken away by a group of armed men in a white car.
-Sources told the Group he was detained by the "anti-terrorism forces controlled by the southern transitional council."
+Sources told the Group that he had been detained by the "anti-terrorism forces controlled by the southern transitional council".
 His family have searched for him in all southern detention centres but have received no official acknowledgement of his detention.
-The Group also received allegations that in early 2021 two men were arbitrarily detained in Aden by armed men from the southern transitional council.
+The Group also received allegations that in early 2021, two men had been arbitrarily detained in Aden by armed men from the southern transitional council.
 The two men were accused of cooperating with foreign organizations to criticize the southern transitional council.